Master's Program in Munich

 - Corporate Finance3 CH / 4 ECTS

-This course covers the key principles of finance.
+This course covers the source, uses and management of corporate finance.
 Students learn to analyze and create alternative investment projects and to prepare corresponding budgets.
 Topics include the managerial approach to financial analysis, budgeting, planning and control, the management of working capital, long-term assets and long-term financing.

-- Human Resources Management3 CH / 4 ECTS
+- People & Talent Management3 CH / 4 ECTS

 - Global Economics3 CH / 4 ECTS

+International managers in industry and organizations need a comprehensive understanding of how economic, environmental, social and political change impact their work and decision making.
 This course examines basic economic principles used in managerial situations.
 Topics include: global interdependence and the benefits of trade; market forces of supply and demand; supply, demand and government policies; measuring a nation’s income and cost of living; production and growth; savings, investment and the financial systems; unemployment; the monetary system; and money and inflation.
-Students learn to apply this knowledge when making economic decisions in a global business context.
-Students should have basic knowledge of economic terminology.

 - Strategy & Decision Making3 CH / 4 ECTS

 The strategic positioning of an organization is instrumental to its success.
 Having a clear vision and mission that runs throughout the organization is key to both internal and external branding.
 To optimize the overall performance of a firm or a business unit within a firm, students learn to identify and analyze the drivers of performance and identify external changes that may affect optimal results.
 This course reviews the main concepts, methods and tools used in formulating strategies and implementing processes.

-- Management Information Systems3 CH / 4 ECTS
+- Information Systems & Technology3 CH / 4 ECTS

-This course provides an overview of the functions and cost of technology.
-Students explore how companies make the most of their investment for managing data and for communicating both internally and externally at a time when companies’ IT budgets are continually increasing.
+This course provides a comprehensive overview of the functions, costs, and implications inherent in the use of Information Systems and technology today.
+Students explore how companies make the most of their investment for managing and tracking data as well as communicating both internally and externally at a time when global issues have led to rapid, unprecedented change, forcing companies and individuals to adapt to professional work conditions via an ever-increasing reliance on computer systems and technologies.

 - Career Planning (seminar)